attrition-org/web-hack-mirror/mirror/tools/README.md

 associated group name.

 ### INSERT
-'*insert*' is a utility designed by attrition.org staff
+'*insert*' is a utility designed by WHiTe VaMPiRe, written for usage with Project Gamma's Defaced Web Site Archive.
+It was then used by attrition.org staff to cleanly insert new defacements into our existing breakout pages.

 ### REN_VTI
 '*ren_vit*' is a utility designed by attrition.org staff